pfsense/docs/source/monitoring/performing-a-packet-capture.rst

 thousand packets are necessary to catch certain activity.

-The **Level of detail** selector only controls the level of detail displayed in the pfSense GUI for viewing the contents of a capture.
+The **Level of detail** selector only controls the level of detail displayed in the pfSense webGUI for viewing the contents of a capture.
 It may be adjusted after a capture has been taken, to view the capture with more detail, adjust this value and click **View Capture**.

 Click **Start** to start a capture.
 While a capture is running, a **Stop** button is also displayed to stop a capture in progress.